Kaieeeeee/Sol/README.md

 ### Getting Started
 1. To execute this you will need Remix. https://remix.ethereum.org/

 2. Copy the code then paste it on remix! viola!
-(Remember to put .sol t the end)
+(Remember to put .sol at the end)

 Other notes: The code does not work on my end with pragma 0.8.18, I used pragma  0.8.26.